dunglas/frankenphp/docs/production.md

 Go to `https://your-domain-name.example.com` and enjoy!

 > [!CAUTION]
-> Docker can have a cache layer, make sure you have the right build for each deployment or rebuild your project with --no-cache option to avoid cache issue
+> Docker can have a cache layer, make sure you have the right build for each deployment or rebuild your project with --no-cache option to avoid cache issue.

 ## Deploying on Multiple Nodes